Vladimir Lukarić

 Vladimir Lukarić (born 22 January 1939) is a former Croatian football player and manager.
-He has had six appearances for the Yugoslav national team, scoring his only goal against Ethiopia in 1962.
+He has had six appearances for the Yugoslavia national team, scoring his only goal against Ethiopia in 1962.

 Playing career

 Club

-Born in Rijeka (back then still named Fiume and part of the Kingdom of Italy) as a player, he was HNK Rijeka's first player to be capped for the Yugoslav national team in 1961.
+Born in Rijeka (back then still named Fiume and part of the Kingdom of Italy) as a player, he was HNK Rijeka's first player to be capped for the Yugoslavia national team in 1961.
 He spent much of his career in Rijeka, collecting over 200 league caps and scoring 42 goals.
 He also had a two-year spell with AC Bellinzona in Switzerland before returning to HNK Rijeka as assistant manager.

 International

 Lukarić made his first international appearance for Yugoslavia national team in 1961 in a friendly match against Morocco and earned a total of 6 caps, scoring 1 goal.
 His final international was a September 1965 friendly away against the Soviet Union.